ANDYCOXV/Polaris/README.md

-# Polaris
-At Vanguard I was Team Captain of the Robotics Team as well as being in charge of programming the Robot for the FTC Competitions.
-This repository holds some of the code and notes that I saved for next years class.
+At Vanguard I was Team Captain of the Robotics Team and served as the team programmer.
+Our team participates in FIRRST Robotics Competition (FRC).
+This repository holds some of the code and notes that I saved for next years class some of the files had to be compressed to zip files to save on storage space.